 Due to this year’s Rumble in the Rockies Southwest Invitation Tournament on July 14-15 at the Lowry Sports Complex in Denver, the Denver Gaels and other teams will be unable to participate at this year’s Colorado Irish Festival.
 It’s a total bummer for the festival, but we encourage you to support all teams including the Denver Gaels at the tournament.
 For more information, visit http://denversit.com/#home

 When not participating at the Southwest Invitational Tournament, the Denver Gaels adult teams play recreationally in Denver.
-They also play competitively in regional and national tournaments.
+They also play competitively in other regional and national tournaments.
 The Gaels are a vibrant community with over 100 players and members.
 They welcome new players of all experience levels throughout the year.
 Go to Denver Gaels for more information on how to get involved.